 “The people who make it to the top — whether they’re musicians, or great chefs, or corporate honchos — are addicted to their calling … [they] are the ones who’d be doing whatever it is they love, even if they weren’t being paid.”

 (American record producer, conductor, arranger, composer, musician, television producer, film producer, instrumentalist, magazine founder, entertainment company executive, and humanitarian responsible for 79 Grammy Award nominations, 28 Grammys, including a Grammy Legend Award in 1991, and producer of Off the Wall, Thriller, and Bad albums for Michael Jackson)

-It is vitally important that you love what you’re doing.
-As a business coach, We’ve seen many business owners who do not follow the principles that have been outlined throughout this book, and eventually they become a hostage of their own organization.
+As a business coach, We’ve seen many business owners who do not follow the principles that have been outlined throughout this post, and eventually they become a hostage of their own organization.
 Do business the way YOU want to do business, not the way that your customers or employees want to do it.
 You are going to spend an extraordinary amount of time with your business, so take care to develop a good relationship with it.
 Without developing goals for your five F’s (Faith, Family, Finances, Friendships, and Fitness), the rigors and challenges of operating and growing the business will be your only daily focus.